The Exact Texts to Send Your Ex (and the Ones to Avoid)

 • You’re hoping to “win” or prove a point

-Key Insight: The best time to text your ex is when you genuinely don’t need them to respond.
-This paradox is at the heart of successful reconnection.
+⚡ Key Insight: The best time to text your ex is when you genuinely don’t need them to respond.
+That paradox is at the heart of every successful reconnection I’ve ever seen.

 The 3 Golden Rules of First Contact

-Your first text should give something (a laugh, useful information, a genuine compliment) rather than ask for something (attention, validation, a response).
-You want to be a gift in their inbox, not a burden.
+Your first text should give something — a laugh, useful information, a genuine compliment — rather than ask for something.
+Be a gift in their inbox, not a burden.

 Rule #2: Keep It Light and Pressure-Free

-Heavy emotional conversations belong in person, not in text.
-Your goal is simply to crack open the door of communication.
-Think “friendly acquaintance” energy, not “desperate ex-lover.”
+Heavy emotional conversations belong in person.
+Your goal right now is simply to crack open the door.
+Think friendly acquaintance energy — not desperate ex-lover.

 Rule #3: Have No Attachment to the Outcome

-This is the hardest but most crucial rule.
-Send your text and then genuinely let go.
+Send your text.
+Then genuinely let go.
 Don’t check if they’ve read it.
-Don’t analyze their response time.
-Don’t send follow-ups if they don’t respond immediately.
+Don’t analyse their response time.
+Don’t send follow-ups if they don’t reply immediately.
+This is the hardest rule — and the most important.

 The “Genuine Compliment” Text

 Example: “Hey [Name], I saw your post about getting that promotion.
-That’s amazing!
-You always said you wanted to lead a team, and I’m genuinely happy to see you making it happen.
-Hope you’re doing well.”
+That’s amazing — you always said you wanted to lead a team.
+Genuinely happy to see you making it happen.
+Hope you’re well.”

-Why it works: Shows you’re paying attention to their life in a positive way, demonstrates genuine care, and ends without expecting a response.
+Why it works: Shows you’re paying attention in a positive way.
+Ends without expecting anything back.

 The “Shared Memory” Text